TadghW/pararius-scraper/README.md

 # Pararius Scraper

-`index.mjs` => Puppeteer scraper grabs the front page of Pararius results within my parameters and uploads key information from them to a Firestore database.
+`index.mjs` => Puppeteer scrapes the most recent page of Pararius results that fit within your parameters, uploads information of any not already in your Firestore database to it.

-`stats.mjs` => Snapshots the db and calculates some basic metrics of each of the areas I collect information on
+`stats.mjs` => Breaks down the rental market by area based on the information inside your Firestore database.

 ## Getting Started